-Being there for the victims on the Syria crisis
+Being there for the victims of the Syria crisis

-The conflict in Syria has disrupted the lives of 12 million people, of which 3.3 million have sought refuge in Jordan, Lebanon, Turkey and Iraqi Kurdistan.
+The Syria conflict has disrupted the lives of 12 million people, of which 3.3 million have sought refuge in Jordan, Lebanon, Turkey and Iraqi Kurdistan.

 Five -year-old Noor lives in the Azraq refugee camp in northern Jordan.
 Since his birth, Noor has had paralysis in his right arm caused by nerve damage.
 With rehabilitation Noor will be able to gain mobility in his arm and he now has regular physiotherapy | © Frederik Buyckx / Handicap International

 Handicap International’s 500-person strong team are working every day supporting disabled, injured and other vulnerable refugees.
 Vital aid, rehabilitation care, psychological support, fitting amputees with artificial limbs, are just some of the services our teams provide.
 So far we’ve helped more than 360,000 people since our humanitarian response activities began in 2012.